vinayak1406/newsapp/README.md

 npm start

 Open in Browser: Open your browser and navigate to http://localhost:5173.
-If you want to chang the port number then change it in vite.config.js and add server:{ port:3000} under plugins Project Structure src/ components/: Contains React components (e.g., NewsItem, NewsList).
+If you want to change the port number then change it in vite.config.js and add server:{ port:3000} under plugins Project Structure src/ components/: Contains React components (e.g., NewsItem, NewsList).